onap/vnfrqts-requirements/docs/Chapter4.rst

 e.
 VNF Devops
 =============

-This section includes guidelines for vendors to ensure that a Network Cloud Service Provider’s operations personnel have a common and consistent way to support VNFs and VNFCs.
+This section includes guidelines for VNF providers to ensure that a Network Cloud Service Provider’s operations personnel have a common and consistent way to support VNFs and VNFCs.